lucidworks/solrlogmanager/README.md

 The MANUAL.txt file located in the logstash_deploy folder contains more details about configuring and running LogStash and writing to Solr.

-To build the lucidworks.jar yourself from within the src folder:
+To build the solrlogmanager*.jar yourself you'll need Maven.
+Then run:

-	javac *.java
+1. mvn package
-	jar cvf lucidworks.jar *.class
+1. Next, copy target/solrlogmanager*.jar to the logstash_deploy directory